EntireTwix/CCashMC-Item/README.md

 * backend - command computer on the left
 * frontend - normal or advanced computer on the right

-both files require this [lua API](https://github.com/SpaceCat-Chan/CatsCCashLuaApi) for CCash at that its folder be named `ccash`
+all three files require this [lua API](https://github.com/SpaceCat-Chan/CatsCCashLuaApi) for CCash at that its folder be named `ccash`